epfl-lara/stainless/core/src/sphinx/purescala.rst

   // the `toByte`, `toShort`, `toInt`, and `toLong` methods described above
   // can be used on any bitvector type.
 For signed integers, this corresponds
-  // to a narrowing or a widening operation dependending on the bitvector size.
+  // to a narrowing or a widening operation depending on the bitvector size.
-  // For unsigned integers, this corresponds to first doing a widering/narrowing
+  // For unsigned integers, this corresponds to first doing a widening/narrowing
   // operation, and then applying `toSigned` val x9: UInt2 = 3
   assert(x9.toInt == x9.widen[UInt32].toSigned[Int32].toInt)